dylanbeeber/crispRdesignR/README.md

 ## Usage

-All of the required files must present in the working directory, this includes Rule_Set_2_Model.rds, CFD_Scoring.csv, and a user supplied genome annotation file (.gtf).
+If installing the package through devtools, activate crispRdesignR with `library(crispRdesignR)`.
+Be sure to also use BSgenome to install and activate a genome to choice to search for off-targets in (ex. `library("BSgenome.Scerevisiae.UCSC.sacCer2")`).
+Finally, place the genome annotation file (.gtf) that you wish to use in your working directory.

+If cloning the repository, source the necesary files

 Genome annotation files can be found here: https://useast.ensembl.org/info/data/ftp/index.html

 ##### sgRNA Design